gsrohde/DAWN/README.md

-# Installation and Compilation Instructions
+# Installation, Compilation, and Usage Instructions

+[Note: These instructions are biased towards the macOS operating system, because that's what I use.
+Your mileage may vary on other platforms.]

-## Get the source code
+## Get the DAWN source code

 Clone _this_ repository using